LGBTQ rights in South Korea: Censorship issues

 The Government of South Korea practiced censorship of gay content websites from 2001 to 2003, through its Information and Communications Ethics Committee (정보통신윤리위원회), an official organ of the Ministry of Information and Communication.
 That practice has since been ended.

-The South Korean Government has been criticized for the lack of protection for LGBT people.
-As of 2020, South Korea has no national law preventing discrimination on the basis of sexual orientation, which places it at the bottom of the list of OECD countries in regard to LGBT rights.
-In addition, South Korea's aggressive track and test method to the COVID-19 pandemic resulted in several LGBT South Koreans being outed by either the press or by the public government records related to testing.
+The South Korean Government has been criticized for the lack of protection for LGBTQ people.
+As of 2020, South Korea has no national law preventing discrimination on the basis of sexual orientation, which places it at the bottom of the list of OECD countries in regard to LGBTQ rights.
+In addition, South Korea's aggressive track and test method to the COVID-19 pandemic resulted in several LGBTQ South Koreans being outed by either the press or by the public government records related to testing.
 A cluster of cases was linked to a gay bar in Seoul in May 2020, with all of those in attendance having their personal characteristics, and in some cases also their occupation, released to the public.

-In a country with no protections, the idea of being listed in public government records as LGBT is "insurmountable" and can lead to "long-term negative social effects".
-Several LGBT people who had visited the bar decided not to report their positive COVID status.
+In a country with no protections, the idea of being listed in public government records as LGBTQ is "insurmountable" and can lead to "long-term negative social effects".
+Several LGBTQ people who had visited the bar decided not to report their positive COVID status.
 Government officials announced anonymous testing procedures later that month.
 Several COVID clusters were also linked to notoriously homophobic Christian churches or organizations.

 In November 2024, Meta was fined $15 million for illegally selling and distributing sexual orientation information of users on Facebook - breaching their privacy.